gscaryt/memory_kings/README.md

 For old_versions/memorykings0.5.py: import pyinputplus, termcolor

-## EXCUSES
+## KNOWN ISSUES

-memorykings0.5.py: Players' Pawns on the same card will only show one of them, cause it's a mess to draw a better board with ASCII.
-(They are there though.) main.py: Is not done yet.
+- During Pawns Placement:
+    In the Solo variant, player should only be able to place pawns on cards with the same Back as the Counter Pawn, and not place multiple pawns on the same card.
+    In the Multiplayer game, players should only be able to place pawns on cards with White Back, and not place multiple pawns on the same card.
+- Special Power of the Queen is a hot mess and needs refactoring (probably together with the rest of the program).

 ## LINKS